-In today’s article, we will explain how you can connect with people who liked your post and how to build relationships with them.
+Here we explain how you can connect with people that liked your article and show you how to build relationships with them.

-After a couple of days, check how many likes your post has received.
+After a couple of days, check how many likes your content has received.
 To find this information, look below your post and click to see who liked it:

 If you look at the example above, there are 637 likes under the post.
 Now let’s click on it and you will get a list of people like the one in the example below:

-Once they’ve accepted your connection request, you can slowly start to build a relationship — make an introduction, follow up and introduce your business and services that would bring value to them.
+Using Dux-Soup Turbo's campaign features, you can make an introduction, follow up and introduce your business and services that would bring value to them- all on autopilot.

 Make sure your message references your published post so your lead knows who you are and why are you contacting them.
 It can be something like:

 I hope you are well and thank you for reading my blog post, I hope you found it useful.
 I thought I’d reach out and connect to see how we can help each other.

 Is your message ready?
 When done, click OK.

 You'll now see Dux-Soup working on the right-hand side so you know it's visiting profiles and sending connection requests.
 And voila - job done!
 Dux-Soup will send a connection request, personalizing the First name field to all 637 people that have liked your post.